schoeberl/chisel-book/README.md

 [Chisel examples](https://github.com/schoeberl/chisel-examples).

 To build the Chisel book from the source you need make, latex, sbt, and a Java JDK (1.8 or later) installed.
-Then you simply build with:
+For some tests you also need Verilator and z3 installed.
+Then you simply build the book with:

 ```
 make